roq-trading/roq-api/README.md

     make
     make install

-*You must ensure the above dependencies can be found on the system or via `$PREFIX`*.
+*If you build from source, you must ensure the dependencies listed above can be found on the system or via *`$PREFIX`.

 ## Conda